yossizap/BF2-CPython/README.md

 # BF2 CPython

 This repository was created to replace DICE's py_dice.dll/.so with a newer version of CPython.
-The CPython lib that DICE provided uses Python 2.3.4 with minimal functionality(no threading, multiprocessing, os and sys are limited, etc.) which limits mod developers.
+The CPython lib that DICE provided uses Python 2.3.4 with minimal functionality(no threading, multiprocessing, os and sys are limited, can't load .pyd files etc.) which limits mod developers.

 This type of upgrade was [previously done](https://blog.garethj.com/2008/05/07/replacing-python-on-a-battlefield-2-server) for 2.5.2 without any changes to the interpreter's implementation but it only worked on 32bit systems.
 Changes were required for the 32bit and 64bit versions of the python libraries to get BF2's embedded python modules to work with the newest 2.x python interpreter.